 The pain tends to worsen at night, which can be exacerbated by sleeping on the injured shoulder.

-The most common risk factors for adhesive capsulitis include:
+The most common risk factors for frozen shoulder include:

 - Trauma (such as a hard hit, fall, or car crash)